 That was my immediate thought after hiring my first business coach a little more than a year ago.
-It was the most money that I’ve ever spent on myself—$7,000 to be exact—and honestly the most money I had spent on anything in my life.
+It was the most money that I’ve ever spent on myself—$7,000 to be exact—and honestly, the most money I had spent on anything in my life.

 Putting that amount down was scary beyond belief.
 I thought I was crazy, but I was also done playing small.
-I was done thinking that I or my vision weren’t worth it.
+I was done thinking that I or my vision wasn’t worth it.
 I was done having a money mindset that dollar bills were scarce and hard to earn.